What is Laser Damage?

 Micrograph of Damage

 Laser damage is caused by defects (weak bonds) within the structure.
 These are most commonly at the coating/substrate interface, or on the surface.
-Less commonly withing the bulk of the coating or substrate.
+Less commonly within the bulk of the coating or substrate.
 The term ‘defect’ is a difficult concept when dealing with amorphous materials.
 However, we can say that the energy levels of these weakest bonds lie within the band gap.
+For further information on optics for high power laser damage, please see our whitepaper here.

 Back to top